hosseinvejdani/flutter_contact_app_with_getx_and_hive/README.md

 # flutter_contact_app_with_getx_and_hive

-A new Flutter app that uses GetX for State Manager and Hive as a local NoSQL Database project.
+A new Flutter app that uses GetX for State Manager and Hive as a local NoSQL Database.
-All of CRUD operations are considered in this simple contact app example using Hive fast local database
+All of CRUD operations are considered in this simple contact app example with Hive fast local database

 ## Demo Pics of App: